 Of course there is the usual shopping and dining on Catalina Island – some of which is first rate.

-Where to stay on Catalina Island – if you can do more than a day trip
+Where to stay on Catalina Island – if you’re there more than a day

 If you can make it to Catalina Island try and spend at least one night.
 I wish I had.